 Menstrual blood has the power to destroy enemies, and the touch of a menstruating woman causes a mirror to lose its brightness… There’s a lot of superstition when it comes to periods.
 In most cases, menstruation is associated with taboos.
 However, certain cultures claim that menstrual blood has positive qualities.

 The positive features of menstrual blood

-According to the Cherokee in the US, menstrual blood was a source of feminine strength and had the power to destroy enemies.
+According to the Cherokee in the United States, menstrual blood was a source of feminine strength and had the power to destroy enemies.

-Female Australian Aboriginal healers treat wounds and bruises with cloth soaked in menstrual blood.
+Female Aboriginal healers in Australia treat wounds and bruises with cloth soaked in menstrual blood.
 They believe this will help the wounds heal quicker and prevent scarring.

 In Slovakia, menstruating girls and women are pulled across fields on sleds.
 There, it is believed that menstrual blood fertilizes the soil for the spring.

 In central Ghana menstruating women and girls aren’t allowed to cross a river due to a belief that the river god doesn’t approve of that.

 Don’t touch anything when you’re on your period in Nigeria.
 There, it is believed that the touch of a menstruating girl or woman will cause a plant to die, milk to curdle, and a mirror to lose its brightness.